What is plastic bronchitis?

 - Lymphatic embolization

 Lymphatic embolization is the procedure to repair lymphatic leaks.
 A small tube (catheter) is inserted into the main lymphatic vessel (thoracic duct) through your abdomen and x-ray dye is injected to identify the leakage point.
 To further confirm the leakage, a technique called "blue bronchoscopy" is performed.
-During "blue bronchoscopy", special blue dye is injected into the thoracic duct while performing a bronchoscopy, which is a standard procedure where a bronchoscope is inserted through your nose or mouth into your airway in order to view your lungs.
+During "blue bronchoscopy", a special blue dye is injected into the thoracic duct while performing a bronchoscopy, which is a standard procedure where a bronchoscope is inserted through your nose or mouth into your airway to view your lungs.

 After leak locations are identified, special glue, endovascular coils, or a combination of agents is used to close the thoracic duct and repair the leaks.